Th3Sp00kyM8/starting-homelab-development/topology/setup.md

-This document will provide an overview on general setup.
+This document provides a general overview of the setup process.
+Some details may vary depending on the specific devices you choose.
+Part of the learning experience involves exploring and understanding these nuances.

 # Section 1: Physical Preparation